alibaba/terraform-provider/website/docs/d/oss_buckets.html.markdown

 The following arguments are supported:

-* `name_regex` - (Optional) A regex string to filter results by bucket name.
+* `name_regex` - (Optional) Filter results by bucket name with a regex string.
-* `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
+* `output_file` - (Optional) Set the name of the file where data source results will be saved after running `terraform plan`.

 ## Attributes Reference

-The following attributes are exported in addition to the arguments listed above:
+The following attributes are returned in addition to the arguments listed above:

 * `buckets` - A list of buckets.
 Each element contains the following attributes:
   * `name` - Bucket name.
   * `acl` - Bucket access control list.
 Possible values: `private`, `public-read` and `public-read-write`.
-  * `extranet_endpoint` - Internet domain name for accessing the bucket from outside.
+  * `extranet_endpoint` - Internet domain name for accessing the bucket externally.
   * `intranet_endpoint` - Intranet domain name for accessing the bucket from an ECS instance in the same region.
   * `location` - Region of the data center where the bucket is located.
   * `owner` - Bucket owner.